Software Requirement Analysis for Safety

 Requirements V&V

 Software faults that lead to failures differ from hardware as they are not random or the result of wear out.
-They are designed into the code either through coding errors or because of errors/omissions/ambiguities in software requirements.
-In safety-critical software, which is rigorously tested, remaining faults are mostly due to requirement issues, and much less so due to coding errors.
-For this reason V&V of software requirements is at least as crucial as V&V for hardware, if not more so.
+They are embedded into the code either through coding errors or because of errors/omissions/ambiguities in software requirements.
+In safety-critical software, which is rigorously tested, faults are mostly due to requirement issues, and much less frequent due to coding errors.
+Therefore, V&V of software requirements is at least as crucial as V&V for hardware, if not more so.

 In order to perform a requirements review that can focus on safety-aspects of the code ALD uses the following design products: